 You are to perform an investigation to answer the given key inquiry question.
 This will involve research from secondary sources to process information about what is known in relation to the key inquiry question.
 You will also need to design a first-hand investigation to gather your own data in relation to the question.
 You will then be required to present this information in a scientific report.

-You will be given class time in Term 2 Weeks 8-10 and Term 3 Week 1 to do your research, design your invesitgation and, if able to do so, perform your experiment.
-No marks will be lost if the experiment cannot be performed.
+You will be given class time in Term 2 Weeks 9-10 and Term 3 Week 1-2 to do your research, design your investigation and perform your experiment.